weizh888/PokeAlarmWiki/README.md

 ## Support

-** READ THE WIKI BEFORE ASKING FOR HELP!!!** It contains all the setup and configuration information for PokeAlarm.

-### [Discord](https://discordapp.com/invite/am66rag) <--- VISIT ONLY AFTER YOU HAVE READ THE WIKI
+### [Discord Link](https://discordapp.com/invite/am66rag) <---- Visit us here first!!!
-For questions about setup, visit us at our [Discord channel](https://discordapp.com/invite/am66rag).
-Please stick to the `#general` and `#troubleshooting` chats and avoid sending private messages to devs.
+For questions about set up, please visit us at our [Discord channel](https://discordapp.com/invite/am66rag).
+Stick to the #general and #troubleshooting chats and avoid sending private messages to devs.
 We're working hard, we promise!

 If you are experiencing issues with the alarm or would like to see new features, please open a ticket on github [here](https://github.com/kvangent/PokeAlarm/issues/new).
 Be sure to complete the included suppport template and provide as much information as possible.  **Support tickets that do not fully complete the request template may be closed without notice.**

+Our PokeAlarm reddit thread is located [here](https://www.reddit.com/r/pokemongodev/comments/4wl5my/pokealarm_v21_external_alerts_from_your_favorite).

 ## Upcoming Features